 Year 7 Applications

-The Academy has an admission number of 150 in Year 7 for September 2017
+The Academy has an admission number of 150 in Year 7 for the school year September 2018/2019

 For admissions into the next year’s Year 7, Parents and Carers are required to complete an on-line application form (known as the “Common Application Form” -CAF) which can be found at http://www.eadmissions.org.uk or will be available from your child’s Primary School.
 No applications direct to the Academy can be accepted.